António Maria da Silva

 António Maria da Silva, GCTE ([ɐ̃ˈtɔni.u mɐˈɾi.ɐ ðɐ ˈsilvɐ, ɐ̃ˈtɔnju -]; 26 May 1872 in Lisbon – 14 October 1950 in Lisbon) was a Portuguese politician.
 An engineer, he was a prominent member of the Portuguese Republican Party.
 He was Prime Minister (President of the Council of Ministers) for four times, during the Portuguese First Republic.
-After his party victory in the legislative elections of 8 November 1925, he was invited to form government.
+After his party's victory in the legislative elections of 8 November 1925, he was invited to form a government.
 He led a great campaign against President Manuel Teixeira Gomes, that forced him to resign.
-He would be the last Prime Minister of the 1st Republic, resigning two days after the 28 May 1926 military movement.
+He was the last Prime Minister of the 1st Republic, resigning two days after the 28 May 1926 military movement.

+For his services, he was awarded with the Grand Cross of the Military Order of the Tower and Sword.

 In popular culture

 He was caricatured in the very first Portuguese animated film, O Pesadelo de António Maria (1923) by Joaquim Guerreiro.